 - February 20, 1901: Major Henry J. Woodside resigns from his position as editor of the Yukon Sun (Dawson).

-- February 27, 1901: The White Pass & Yukon Route purchases equipment including ten steamboats. terminal facilities at White Horse and Dawson, and two extensive shipyards, one at White Horse and one at Dawson.
-The steamboats are: the Columbian, Victorian, Canadian, Yukoner, Sybil, Bailey, Zealandian, Anglian, Mary F. Graff, Joseph Clossett.
-The purchase goes into effect April 1, 1901.
-Four other steamboats are to be ready June 1, 1901: Dawson, Ogilvie, Hamelin, McConnell.
+- February 27, 1901: The White Pass & Yukon Route purchases equipment including ten steamboats, terminal facilities at White Horse and Dawson, and two extensive shipyards, one at White Horse and one at Dawson.
+The steamboats are the Columbian, Victorian, Canadian, Yukoner, Sybil, Bailey, Zealandian, Anglian, Mary F. Graff, Joseph Clossett.
+The purchase goes into effect April 1st.
+Four other steamboats are to be ready June 1st: Dawson, Ogilvie, Hamelin, McConnell.
 White Pass & Yukon Route also purchases the John Irving Navigation Co., operating the steamers Gleaner and Scotia and the Taku Atlin tramway.

-- March 6, 1901: An order is issued according to which as of March 16, gambling houses are closed and the sale of liquor in theatres is prohibited except at the bar.
+- March 6, 1901: An order has been issued according to which as of March 16, gambling houses are closed and the sale of liquor in theatres is prohibited except at the bar.

-- March 20, 1901: Major Primrose, in command of the N.W.M.P. at White Horse is transferred to Dawson.
+- March 20, 1901: Major Primrose, in command of the N.W.M.P. at White Horse has been transferred to Dawson.

-- March 20, 1901: The Yukon Morning Journal is the Yukon's newest daily paper which made its initial appearance in Dawson on March 4.
+- March 20, 1901: The Yukon Morning Journal is the Yukon's newest daily paper, making its initial appearance in Dawson on March 4.

-- March 20, 1901: The Pacific Cold Storage Co. completes the erection of a combination cold and warm storage plant in Dawson.
+- March 20, 1901: The Pacific Cold Storage Co. has completed the erection of a combination cold and warm storage plant in Dawson.
 The total capacity of the plant is about 600 tons.